orkhasnat/CS_Notes/Software Engineering/OOP/Design Patterns/Abstract Factory.md

 #### Pros
 - You can be sure that the products you’re getting from a factory are compatible with each other.
 - You avoid tight coupling between concrete products and client code.
-- _Single Responsibility Principle_.
+- [[../S.O.L.I.D Principles#Single Responsibility|Single Responsibility Principle]].
 You can extract the product creation code into one place, making the code easier to support.
-- _Open/Closed Principle_.
+- [[../S.O.L.I.D Principles#Open/closed|Open/Closed Principle]].
 You can introduce new variants of products without breaking existing client code.
 #### Cons
 - The code may become more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.